 The South Street Spring Festival, Italian Market Festival, Rittenhouse Row Spring Festival, Kensington Kinetic Sculpture Derby and Arts Festival and the Chestnut Hill Home and Garden Fest.

-As far as sporting events, there are no shortage of those in May, too.
+As far as sporting events, there is no shortage of those in May, either.

 Also in May, Spruce Street Harbor Park opens for the season (on May 11!) with more of the fun that you’ve known and loved for the past few summers — great food, craft beer, cocktails, dozens of hammocks, games, special evenings of live entertainment and more.

 Read on for our guide to the biggest events hitting Philly this May.

 Parks on Tap, the city’s super-popular traveling beer garden series, is in the midst of its third and longest-ever season of bringing alfresco food and drinks to a different Philadelphia park every week.
 In May, the ongoing event brings barbecue and beer to five different Philadelphia parks, including Lovett Park (in Mt.
 Airy), Campbell Square (in Port Richmond), Fernhill Park (in Germantown), FDR Park (in South Philly, featuring an extended schedule over Memorial Day weekend) and Gorgas Park (in Manayunk).